viodid/chatbot-openAI/README.md

 <p>For more details, please refer to the <a href="https://unlicense.org">Unlicense</a> website.</p>

-<p>Feel free to make this project your own and use it for any purpose you desire.
-Happy coding! 🚀</p>
+<p>Feel free to make this project your own and use it for any purpose you desire.</p>

 ## Acknowledgments